-According to the Oral Cancer Foundation, about 53,000 Americans will be diagnosed this year, causing over 9,700 deaths.
+According to the Oral Cancer Foundation, about 53,000 Americans will be diagnosed every year, causing over 9,700 deaths.
 Oral cancer is a fast-progressing disease that can be successfully treated with early intervention.
-Dr. Myles is passionate about providing thorough screenings to each of his patients during their routine checkups and cleanings to stop this disease in its tracks.
+Dr. Myles is passionate about stopping this disease in its tracks.
+He provides thorough screenings to each of his patients during their routine checkups and cleanings.
 It’s completely painless and only takes up a few minutes of your semi-annual appointment, but it could potentially save your life.

 Daily brushing and flossing go a long way in preventing cavities, but what if there were a way to provide a little extra protection?
-Fortunately, there is – with fluoride treatments from your Reston, VA dentist.
+Fortunately, there is – with fluoride treatments from your dentist in Reston.
 At your regular checkups, we can apply varnish of this naturally occurring mineral to your teeth to strengthen them in the fight against decay.

 General Dentistry FAQs

 Most patients should visit a dentist about every six months for optimal oral health.
 However, patients that develop tooth decay often or who suffer from periodontal disease may need to schedule more visits than normal.

 I am scared of the dentist, what should I do?

 Dr. Myles is a caring and compassionate dentist.
 He often helps patients who suffer from a fear of the dentist or dental anxiety.
 The first thing you should do is call our office and voice your concerns.
 Our helpful staff will be able to explain your options including the use of sedation dentistry.
 We utilize sedation methods to help our patients receive the dental care they need.

 What will happen if I avoid the dentist?